Business Immigration

 • Best Practices: Use HRIS, automate tracking, and conduct audits for compliance.

-• Mandatory Records: CoS, right-to-work, employment, and organizational documents, retained for sponsorship plus 1–2 years.
+• Mandatory Records: CoS, right-to-work, employment, and organizational documents, retained for sponsorship plus 1–2 years (or while licence active +1 year for organizational).

 • Penalties: Non-compliance risks £20,000 fines or licence revocation.